Last updated: May 4, 2026

 White blood cells (WBCs), also called leukocytes, are the body’s primary defense system against infections and foreign invaders.
 These specialized cells circulate through your bloodstream and tissues, constantly patrolling for potential threats like bacteria, viruses, and other harmful substances.
 A WBC count measures the total number of these protective cells in your blood, providing crucial insights into your immune system’s status and overall health.

 Your body produces white blood cells in the bone marrow, and they make up approximately 1% of your total blood volume.
 Despite this small percentage, they play an outsized role in maintaining your health.
-There are five main types of white blood cells:
+According to the National Heart, Lung, and Blood Institute, there are five main types of white blood cells:

 Normal WBC Ranges and What They Mean

-A WBC count outside the normal range doesn’t automatically indicate a serious problem.
+A WBC count outside the normal range does not automatically indicate a serious problem.
 Many temporary conditions, such as stress, physical exercise, or minor infections, can cause fluctuations.
 However, persistently abnormal levels warrant further investigation to identify underlying causes.

 High WBC Count (Leukocytosis)